What is the difference between the MAC and MAMFT degree?

 How will I be notified of acceptance or denial?

 After the admission interview, the faculty Admissions Committee notifies applicants by letter of their admission status.
 Included in the letter is the date of the program orientation meeting which is required before registering for coursework.
 Your advisor’s name and contact information will be included in the letter.
+Admission will be conditional pending the successful completion of a criminal background check.

 How many hours are required for the practicum and internship?